MASHUOA/HiTMaP/README.md

 ## [14] "unique_peptide_ranking_vs_mz_feature.png"
 ```

-In this folder, you will find the FDR plots for protein and peptide.
-The software will take the proscore and its FDR model to trim the final identification result.
-The *unique_peptide_ranking_vs_mz_feature.png* is a plot that could tell you the number of peptide candidates have been matched to the mz features in the first round run.You can also access the peptide spectrum match (first MS dimension) data via the "/ppm" subfolder.
+In this folder, you will find the FDR plots for protein and peptide annotation.
+The software will take the proscore and its FDR model to trim the final identification results.
+The *unique_peptide_ranking_vs_mz_feature.png* is a plot that could tell you the number of peptide candidates that have been matched to the mz features in the first round run.
+You can also access the peptide spectrum match (first MS dimension) data via the "/ppm" subfolder.

 ```r